Harooon-ali/lette_ai_qa_assessment/docs/test_strategy.md

 ---

-# Advanced API Testing
+## Advanced API Testing

-For REST APIs, I validated:
+For REST APIs, I validated more than basic success responses.
+My checks included:

-- status codes
+- status codes for expected and unexpected requests
-- payload structure and schema
+- schema validation to confirm required fields, types, and structure
+- idempotency for repeated requests where duplicate actions should not create inconsistent outcomes
+- pagination behavior, including page boundaries and missing or invalid page parameters
-- missing required fields
+- negative testing using invalid payloads, null values, wrong identifiers, and missing required fields
-- invalid values
-- pagination behavior
-- idempotency expectations
-- negative scenarios, not only happy paths

-To avoid happy-path-only testing, I included:

-- invalid payloads
-- null values
-- wrong identifiers
-- missing fields
-- malformed requests
-- replay attempts
-- silent failure checks where the API returns `200 OK` but contains the wrong business data

----

-## Detecting Silent Failures

-A silent failure is when the technical response appears successful but the business result is wrong.
-I looked for this by:

-- validating response content, not only status code
-- checking whether returned `userId` matched the workflow context
-- comparing response data against expected dataset rules
-- verifying that required fields were present and logically correct

 For GraphQL, I tested: